koanaj/NumberFind/README.md

 # NumberFind
-# Simple program calling a random number and asking for a guess.
+Simple python program calling a random number between 0-50 and asking to take a guess.
-# Remove '#' before DEBUG to see the selected random number before you take a guess.
+Remove '#' before DEBUG to see the selected random number before you take a guess.